TiarkRompf/lms-clean/doc/main/scala/lms/core/backend.md

 }
 ```

+We can achieve the same optimization using an expensive dataflow analysis on a tree-based IR.
+But you will see in later sections that our approach is more lightweight and easier to implement.

-### Dependencies and Effects
+### Data and Control Dependencies

-From the previous example, hopefully the reader has got a basic understanding of why
+From the previous example, hopefully the reader has gained a basic understanding of why we use sea-of-nodes IR.
+We briefly mentioned that the nodes are scheduled into blocks using certain criteria.
+What are these criteria?
-we use sea of node IR.
-But we have not talked about how (in a high level) we schedule
-nodes of a scope.
-We briefly mentioned "dependencies" above.
-What are "dependencies"?

-There are 2 kinds of dependencies that we care about in LMS IR:
+The criteria we use in LMS IR are *dependencies*.
+Simply speaking, dependencies capture information flow in the source program that we must respect.
+Given the order of nodes in the source program defined by the programmer, we can see that some nodes can be reordered or moved in/out of scopes without changing the semantics of the program, but certainly, that's not true for all nodes.
+Dependency information tells us the order of nodes we must keep when we schedule nodes.
+There are two kinds of dependencies that we care about in LMS IR:
 1. the data dependency and
 2. the control dependencies.

-The data dependency is easier to capture.
+The data dependency is straightforward.
 If a node uses an `Exp`, then the node
-depends on that `Exp`, and the node that generates that `Exp`.
-The data dependency
-is also captured explicitly by the graph.
-For instance, in code:
+depends on that `Exp` and the node that generates that `Exp`.
+Data dependency is captured explicitly by our definition of `Node`.
+If the `rhs` of node A refers to node B, then A is data-dependent on B. For instance, in the following code snippet:

 ``` scala
 val x1 = 10 + x0
 val x2 = x1 + 100
 ```
-Node `x2` depends on node `x1` because it uses `x1` for computation.
+Node `x2` is data-dependent on node `x1` because it uses `x1` for computation.

+Data dependency also occurs between nodes and blocks.
 Since each block
-has `in: List[Sym]` and `res: Exp`, then we know that if `res` depends on node A, A must
+has inputs `in: List[Sym]` and result `res: Exp`, we know that if `res` depends on node A, A must
-be scheduled in or before the block.
-In addition, if node A depends on the `in: List[Sym]`,
-then it must be scheduled in the block (if it is needed by the block).
+be scheduled inside or before the block.
+In addition, if node A depends on the inputs, it must be scheduled inside the block (if the block needs it).
 For example:

 ``` scala
 val x1 = 10 + x0
 val x2 = x1 + x3
 Block([x3], x2, _, _)
 ```
-means that the block needs to return `x2` as the result, thus node `x2` and node `x1`
+This snippet means that the block returns `x2` as a result, thus node `x2` and node `x1`
 must be scheduled in or before the block.
-Also since node `x2` depends on `x3`, which is
+Also, since node `x2` is data-dependent on `x3`, which is
-an input symbol of the block, it must be scheduled in the block.
-So we have 2 possible
+an input symbol of the block, `x2` must be scheduled inside the block.
+So we have two possible ways of scheduling this block:
-schedules for this block:

 ``` scala
 val x1 = 10 + x0